 Improving your working capital is an easy way to achieve some quick wins.
 But what’s the best approach and what are the pitfalls to avoid?

-But while this is an important part of the job, many procurement teams are failing to realise even bigger financial outcomes that can be achieved, fairly painlessly, by leveraging working capital improvements.
+But while this is an important part of the job, many procurement teams are failing to realize even bigger financial outcomes that can be achieved, fairly painlessly, by leveraging working capital improvements.
 While the benefits from reduced cost usually take a year or more to deliver, over the process of a contract, working capital gains can be achieved almost immediately, and with relatively little effort.

 On the supplier side, the most obvious method of improving working capital is to increase payment terms, so cash remains in the business for longer.
 Here, the benefit can be felt almost as soon as the next run of invoices is processed because instead of paying suppliers after 30 days, you’re paying after 60, creating immediate and significant improvements to the cash situation.